 Hey Divi Nation!
-Thanks for joining us for the next installment of our weekly Divi Design Initiative where each week, we give away brand new freebies.
+Thanks for joining us for the next installment of our weekly Divi Design Initiative where each week, we give away brand new freebies for Divi.
 Today, we’re sharing a global presets style guide for Divi’s Window Cleaning Layout Pack.
 Divi’s global presets help you speed up your web design process in no time, and to help you speed it up even faster, we’ll be regularly providing global presets, that are unique to the layout pack, in one single layout.
 You can choose if you want to upload all global presets at once or select specific ones.

 Check Out The Global Presets